iopsystems/to_js/README.md

 }
 ```

-Returning owned values is accomplished by wrapping them in a `Stash`, which ensures the value lives until the next FFI call from JS to a Rust function.
+Returning owned values is accomplished by `stash`ing them temporarily, which ensures the value lives until the next FFI call from JS to a Rust function.

 ```rust
 use to_js::{stash, Stash};